 The Object Management Group SoaML Specification supports services modeling UML extensions.
 It can be seen as an instantiation of a subset of the Open Group RA used for representing SOA artifacts in UML.

 Fortunately, there is a great deal of agreement on the foundational core concepts across the many independent specifications and standards for SOA.
-This can be best explained by broad and common experience of users of SOA and its maturity in the marketplace.
+This can be best explained by broad and common experience of implementers of SOA and its maturity in the marketplace.
 It also provides assurance that investing in SOA-based business and IT transformation initiatives that incorporate and use these specifications and standards helps to mitigate risks that might compromise a successful SOA solution.